AvidlyWordPress/pressmatic-wp-palvelu-template/README.md

 ## WordPress plugins

 The composer.json contains some plugins and themes that are likely to be useful for pretty much every installation.
-For particular use cases see our list of recommended plugins at http://wp-palvelu.fi/lisaosat/

-Note that all plugins are installed, but not active by default.
-To activate them, run `vagrant ssh -c "wp plugin activate --all"`.

 ## Credits